Call us for all Locksmiths Services in Bristol & Bath including:

 How to Change Euro Lock Cylinder

 We do a lot of euro lock cylinder changes at Bristol and Bath locksmiths and are happy to do so, but assuming you do not run into any unexpected difficulties, a euro lock cylinder change is one of the easiest DIY locksmith jobs you could do.
-See this handy little video below which gives step by step instruction, but do note that you will require the key to remove the old cylinder, so if the lock change is due the old key being lost then you will require the services of a locksmith.
+See this handy little video below which gives step by step instruction.
+However please do note that you will require the key to remove the old cylinder, without the key the old cylinder will need to be picked or drilled to enable it to be removed from the door, so if the lock change is due the old key being lost then you will require the services of a mobile locksmith such as ourselves at Bristol & Bath Locksmiths.

 Here at Bristol & Bath Locksmiths one of the tools we often use when helping locked out customers is a tool known as a locksmiths letterbox kit or tool.
 This tool enables us to access various parts of a lock on the internal side of the door through the letterbox.
 Our customers in Bristol and Bath have often been impressed on seeing our locksmiths use this tool to quickly and efficiently gain entry in to their property, and have often suggested that we make a video and post it on-line, so now we have done just that - and here is the letterbox kit demonstration video: